DataBassGit/AgentForge/docs/Agents/SubAgents.md

 ## Overriding Methods

-If you need to customize the behavior of a subagent, you can override any of the inherited methods.
+If you need to customize the behavior of a SubAgent, you can override any of the inherited methods.
 This allows for flexibility in how the agent behaves without affecting the overall architecture.

 ### Example
 ```python